holunda-io/zeebe-camel-facebam/docs/revealjs/src/slides/20_conclusion.md

 # What just happened

-* Zeebe Broker knows nothing about process and workers
+* Zeebe Broker does not know workers
+* Workers do not use Zeebe-API
 * Orchestrator is connected to Broker
-* Workers register via JSON
+* Workers register dynamically via JSON
 * Jobs are published to endpoint of workers choice

 --